 Q: Will you consult on a project that I want to do?

 A: Maybe.
 I have learned a ton.
 I have had some wins and some mistakes, while being VERY hands on with this project.
 Does that make me an expert?
 Possibly, at least compared to many others.
-I have gained a great deal of resources that will be valuable for another build and I have learned tricks to save time or money.
-Because I am already involved in the construction industry to a degree and I have worked in design for years, I have a handle on what is efficient, what prices should be, and what design alterations may work better.
+I have gained a great deal of resources that will be valuable for another build and I have learned tricks to save time, money, or make the project better.
+Because I am already involved in the construction industry to a degree and I have worked in design for years, I have a handle on designs, what is efficient, what prices should be, and what alterations may work better.
 My design was transformed into a built structure, through an engineer, with minimal structure added and no functional changes to what I had put together.
 I even gave feedback to the structural engineer based on real world usage.
 Going by the feedback I have already received on this project, I think that it has been a very well received design.
 I would consider doing this for the right person or project, but only on the residential side.
 For commercial projects, that is a whole different ballgame that I am not interested or willing to enter at this time.
 Someone with a real project and real financials to back it would be a consideration for a meeting to discuss consultation using some of the resources I have acquired.
 Be prepared to buy the beers if we do meet up.